TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 Note that there is an `@` at the beginning and `subvol=@` at the end.
 These will be handled a little differently.

 We need to change all the @ to @ku.
-So enter @ku in the "Replace" field and click "Replace" The lines should look like this:
+So enter @ku in the "Replace" field and click "Replace Checked" The lines should look like this:

-`linux	/@ke/boot/vmlinuz-5.19.0-46-generic root=UUID=73ffa900-dca2-47f2-9e0b-f8c1942ef918 ro rootflags=subvol=@ku  quiet splash $vt_handoff`
+`linux	/@ku/boot/vmlinuz-5.19.0-46-generic root=UUID=73ffa900-dca2-47f2-9e0b-f8c1942ef918 ro rootflags=subvol=@ku  quiet splash $vt_handoff`

 We are not done.
 The world will end in dragonfire if we don't add a forward slash to all the subvol fields.
 So: